daniel-dsouza/psychic-octo-giggle/Home.md

 > (Oct 20, 2022) You may see a popup that your graphics driver is out of date.
 This is a warning that can be ignored.
 To remove this warning, disable `DXVK-NVAPI/DLSS` in your Lutris runner options.

-> (Jun 11, 2022) NVIDIA users with RTX cards should use [gnusenpai DXVK v1.10.1 or later](https://github.com/gnusenpai/dxvk/releases) to fix the `corrupted size vs. prev_size` error.
+> (Jun 11, 2022) NVIDIA users with RTX cards should use [gnusenpai DXVK v1.10.1 or later](https://github.com/gnusenpai/dxvk/releases) to fix the `corrupted size vs. prev_size` error/crash.
 Can be installed manually or from the LUG helper.

 > (March 6, 2022) Driver v495 causes issues for most people.
 If you have unresolvable performance issues with 510, try 470.